Steele dossier: Claim it was "a significant portion" of FISA application

-The IG report described a changed situation after the FBI received Steele's memos and said the dossier then played a "central and essential role" in the seeking of FISA warrants on Carter Page in terms of establishing FISA's low bar for probable cause: "FBI and Department officials told us the Steele reporting 'pushed [the FISA proposal] over the line' in terms of establishing probable cause."
+The IG report described a changed situation after the FBI received Steele's memos and said the dossier then played a "central and essential role" in the seeking of FISA warrants on Carter Page: "FBI and Department officials told us the Steele reporting 'pushed [the FISA proposal] over the line' in terms of establishing probable cause."

 FBI Deputy Director Andrew McCabe mentioned the dossier's role in the start of the investigation and the FISA warrant:

 'We started the investigations without the dossier.
 We were proceeding with the investigations before we ever received that information,' McCabe told CNN.
 'Was the dossier material important to the [FISA] package?
 Of course, it was.
 As was every fact included in that package.
 Was it the majority of what was in the package?
 Absolutely not.'

 According to Ken Dilanian, "The so-called dossier formed only a smart part of the evidence used to meet the legal burden of establishing 'probable cause' that Page was an agent of Russia."

-The IG Report defended the FBI's use of Steele's reporting:

-The fact that the FBI believed Steele had been retained to conduct political opposition research did not require the FBI, under either DOJ or FBI policy, to ignore his reporting.
-The FBI regularly receives information from individuals with potentially significant biases and motivations, including drug traffickers, convicted felons, and even terrorists.
-The FBI is not required to set aside such information; rather, FBI policy requires that it critically assess the information.
-We found that after receiving Steele's reporting, the Crossfire Hurricane team began those efforts in earnest.